TuanChe Limited (NASDAQ:TC) Short Interest Update

-TuanChe Limited (NASDAQ:TC) was the target of a significant decrease in short interest in the month of August.
+TuanChe Limited (NASDAQ:TC) was the recipient of a significant decrease in short interest in August.
 As of August 31st, there was short interest totalling 3,400 shares, a decrease of 64.9% from the August 15th total of 9,700 shares.
-Based on an average daily volume of 26,100 shares, the short-interest ratio is presently 0.1 days.
+Based on an average daily trading volume, of 26,100 shares, the days-to-cover ratio is presently 0.1 days.

-TuanChe (NASDAQ:TC) last issued its quarterly earnings data on Tuesday, June 29th.
-The company reported ($0.64) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.84) by $0.20.
+TuanChe (NASDAQ:TC) last announced its quarterly earnings data on Tuesday, June 29th.
+The company reported ($0.64) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.84) by $0.20.
+The firm had revenue of $12.35 million for the quarter.
 TuanChe had a negative return on equity of 39.23% and a negative net margin of 30.11%.
-The business had revenue of $12.35 million for the quarter.

 TuanChe Company Profile